 Neuroscientific research has unveiled specific brain markers of cognitive functions, such as parieto-occipital alpha activity, which is correlated with memory performance (Klimesch, 1999).
 Neurofeedback techniques aim at assisting the user to self-regulate those markers with the objective of producing behavioral changes.
 To that end, these techniques create a causal link between specific brain patterns and positive or negative feedback (operant conditioning), facilitating brain changes thanks to neuroplasticity mechanisms.

-EEG neurofeedback techniques have been proposed as a tool to facilitate cognitive enhancement in different populations.
+Neurofeedback or EEG biofeedback techniques have been proposed as a tool to facilitate cognitive enhancement in different populations.
 For example,Elevvo, the cognitive training tool developed by Bitbrain, has been tested with healthy participants (Escolano et al., 2014a), patients with depression (Escolano et al., 2014b), and children with ADHD (Escolano et al., 2014c).
 In this post, you can find a more detailed description of modern neurofeedback techniques and other applications of Elevvo.

 Figure 2 shows how EEG-based neurofeedback for cognitive enhancement works.
 Specific EEG wave patterns (for example, those related to cognitive function) are monitored in real-time and fed back to the user in a visual form, using a computer screen.
 The user can thus learn how to modulate their brain patterns in the desired way.
 Repetitive training produces plastic changes in the brain, which lead to improvements in cognitive function, such as working memory and sustained attention.